yutsengwei/testing_ngrx/README.md

   *  Notice: Testing Actions `without` TestBed
      Steps:
-     `
-         1. Create the action
+     `1.
+Create the action
-         2. Check type and payload of actions equal to the action you created
+      2. Check type and payload of actions equal to the action you created` For Example:
-       For Example:

-         const action = new fromUsers.LoadUser();
+         `const action = new fromUsers.LoadUser();
          expect({ ...action }).toEqual({ type: fromUsers.LOAD_USER });
          `